acampove/rx_run3/doc/maintenance.md

 `-k` Kind of files to be copied, i.e. friend tree like `mva`, `main`, `hop` etc. For everything use `all`.
 `-c` Name of config specifying what to copy, e.g. `rk`
-`-p` Projecte.g. `rx` (default), `nopid`, etc. These correspond to the subdirectory in `$ANADIR/Data`
+`-p` Projecte.g. `rx` (default), `nopid`, etc. These correspond to the subdirectory in `$ANADIR/Data` `-v` Version of files to download.
+By default it should get the latest.

 The config files live in `src/rx_data_data/copy_files` and can be adapted for new samples or different source paths.